ElizaYang/Civic-IoT-Hackathon/README.md

 # AT&T IoT Civic Hackathon - Indianapolis
 ## Project Title: Report & Stop, a sexual harassment reporting data analysis web application
 This project was designed to compete for the 3rd annual AT&T IoT Civic Hackathon hosted at Indianapolis on April 20th, 2018.
 There were over 1100 event participants, 600 developers, and over 40 teams registered.
-This team was one of the final 12 teams, second place winner, and was awarded $1000 Amazon gift card dollar prize for best use of data analysis and visulization.
+This team was one of the final 12 teams, second place winner, and was awarded $1000 Amazon gift card prize for best use of data analysis and visualization.

 ### Project Description